bedware/dotfiles/README.md

 # Dotfiles
 Collections of dotfiles with a simple install script.
-Installation on fresh machine is preferred.
+Installation on a fresh machine is preferred.

 ## What included
 - zsh + oh-my-zsh